swaechter/angularj-universal/README.md

 Workflow of the bootstrap process:

-1. Spring Boot is firing up and all components are getting intialized
+1. Spring Boot is firing up and all components are getting initialized
 2. The render service is trying to read the index.html and finding the server.js that is used to send server requests
 3. These values are sent to the V8RenderEngine class which provides a wrapper around the J2V8 library
 4. The wrapper is creating a NodeJS instance and executes the server.js (At this the node_module directory has to be present!)
-5. During the script executition, the script registers passes a render engine that uses angular-platform-server to the Java JVM.
+5. During the script execution, the script registers passes a render engine that uses angular-platform-server to the Java JVM.
 The class V8RenderEngine receives this method call and saves the render engine.
 This render engine is later used to parse the file template.
-6. Now the engine is reqdy to receive requests
+6. Now the engine is ready to receive requests

 The workflow of a page request is as follow:

 1. A user is requesting a page through his browser/request tool
-2. Spring Boot handles the request and passes a request to the V8RenderEgine.
+2. Spring Boot handles the request and passes a request to the V8RenderEngine.
 This requests includes the URI (For example / or /about) that is used to choose the right Angular component if routing is used
 3. The V8RenderEngine passes an asynchronous request to the saved render engine.
 The request includes the file template, the URI and a callback that is called as soon as the template is rendered.
 The implementation of the callback is a second method that is implemented in Java, so we are able to receive the result
 4. In the meantime the caller that send the request is polling for the result (See problems).
 As soon a result is available, the result is used
 5. The result is sent back to the client where he will see a server side rendered page